 '''

-enable_plugin barbican https://opendev.org/openstack/barbican enable_service rabbit mysql key tempest
+enable_plugin barbican https://opendev.org/openstack/barbican

+enable_service rabbit mysql key

 '''

-If this is your first time and you do not have a local.conf file, there is a working sample file in the Barbican repository.
-Copy the file and place it in the devstack/ directory.
+If this is your first time and you do not have a local.conf file, there is an example in the Barbican GitHub.
+Copy the file and place it in the devstack/directory.